prataprc/prataprc.github.io/_posts/2013-05-25-sudoku-pathological.md

 complexity, and suffers from pathological combinations that can throw the algorithm into a for-ever-loop.

-The algorithm works on an unsolved sudoku puzzle, with N elements pre-populated - which is the measure of difficulty.
+This algorithm work on an unsolved sudoku puzzle, with N elements pre-populated - which is the measure of difficulty.
 That is, say for a 9x9 table of numbers, may be just 10 can be pre-populated.
 The algorithm uses a double recursive backtracking logic to find the right combination of numbers